Changing the way we experience culture.

 Dr. Joanne Tompkins explains her research interest and the motivations behind our passion for the Cultural Heritage Sector.

-She is the Associate Dean (Research) of the Faculty of Humanities and Social Sciences at the University of Queensland, and Research Coordinator at Ortelia.
+She is a professor of theatre at the University of Queensland and Research Coordinator at Ortelia.

 My research focuses on space and spatiality: how the venue in which a play is performed or an exhibition installed makes such a difference to the effect and the impact of a play/exhibition.